-2019 Si trategic Objectives: Complete On Track Watch Delayed Status: 1A Strive to replace and rehabilitate at least 2% of sewers annually, and preferably higher, with a focus on reducing Inflow & Infiltration ✓ , ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; The 2017 collection system project rehabilitated 2.2% of the system.
+2 019 St rategic Objectives: Col On W Del Status: 1A Strive to replace and rehabilitate at least 2% of sewers annually, and preferably higher, with a focus on reducing Inflow & Infiltration \ The 2017 collection system project rehabilitated 2.2% of the system.
 The 2018 project rehabilitated 2.5%.
-The 2019 project (in construction) is planned to rehabilitate 2.3%.
+The 2019 project rehabilitated 2.3%.
 The 2020 project (in construction) is planned to rehabilitate 2.0%.
 All projects exceed the goal of 1.3%.
-1B Continue to Implement an Asset Management program ~ ] Implementation of the Asset Management Plan continued in Quarter 4.
-1C Design and construct the Browns Valley Road Interceptor and any associated capacity enhancements at the West Napa Pump Station ~ Construction to started in Quarter 4.
-1D Update the Collection System Master Plan, Treatment Plant Master Plan and SCADA Master Plan ~ The SCADA Master Plan was completed in Quarter 4.
-The Collection System Master Plan is expected to be completed next fiscal year.
-The Treatment Plant Master Plan is scheduled to start during Quarter 1 (July 2020).
-1E Study whether to implement a Private Lateral Program ~ Pilot project #4 was completed Quarter 2.
+1B Continue to Implement an Asset Management program > Implementation of the Asset Management Plan continued in Quarter 1.
+1C Design and construct the Browns Valley Road Interceptor and any associated capacity enhancements at the West Napa Pump Station \ Construction continued in Quarter 1.
+1D Update the Collection System Master Plan, Treatment Plant Master Plan and SCADA Master Plan > The SCADA Master Plan was completed in Quarter 4.
+The Collection System Master Plan is expected to be completed in Quarter 2.
+The Treatment Plant Master Plan started during Quarter 1.
+1E Study whether to implement a Private Lateral Program > Pilot project #4 was completed last fiscal year.
 Post-construction flow monitoring has been rescheduled for Winter 20/21 due to lack of rainfall needed for flow monitoring in Winter 19/20.
-2A Update NapaSan/s sewer service charge rate study in anticipation of the Prop 218 hearing and rate setting process in spring 2021 ~ Work on the rate study continued in Quarter 4.
-2B Continue efforts to develop non-rate/non-fee revenues through the development of land leases ~ 1 Ongoing.
-Hartle Court property was declared surplus, with marketing of the property expected to begin in 2020.
-3A Continue to work with local partners on projects or programs that result in efficiencies and cost savings for our ratepayers and the populations we serve ~ Ongoing.
+2A Update NapaSan/s sewer service charge rate study in anticipation of the Prop 218 hearing and rate setting process in spring 2021 > Work on the rate study continued in Quarter 1.
+2B Continue efforts to develop non-rate/non-fee revenues through the development of land leases > Ongoing.
+3A Continue to work with local partners on projects or programs that result in efficiencies and cost savings for our ratepayers and the populations we serve > Ongoing.
+3B Evaluate and recommend ways to reduce energy and chemistry consumption in treatment process and collection system. ~ Ongoing.

-2019 S trategic Objectives: Complete On Track Watch Delayed Status: 3B Evaluate and recommend ways to reduce energy and chemistry consumption in treatment process and collection system. ~ Analysis ongoing.
-An update was provided to the Board in Quarter 3.
-3C Enhance NapaSan's plans and training associated with resiliency, disaster mitigation and disaster recovery Plan for SCADA backup part of current SCADA master planning effort.
+2019 St rategic Objectives: Complete On Track Watch Delayed Status: 3C Enhance NapaSan's plans and training associated with resiliency, disaster mitigation and disaster recovery > Plan for SCADA backup part of current SCADA master planning effort.
 Emergency communications equipment has been installed.
-3D Evaluate and plan for the potential impacts of sea/river level rise, prolonged drought and increased winter storm intensity to NapaSan's current and future operations < NapaSan joined BayCAN in Quarter 1.
+3D Evaluate and plan for the potential impacts of sea/river level rise, prolonged drought and increased winter storm intensity to NapaSan's current and future operations > NapaSan joined BayCAN last fiscal year.
 BayCAN is a regional group of public agencies to collaborate on climate change mitigation and adaptation.
-Staff participated in the kickoff meeting of the Drought Contingency Plan during Quarter 1.Staff attend the BayCAN annual meeting in Quarter 3.
-3E Continue to study the effects of accepting and treating winery waste through alternative methods < Staff provided an update to the Board during Quarter 2.
-4A Promote NapaSan as progressive, professional workplace through engagement and the development and promotion of internships and "in training" programs > Most of this effort has been delayed due to COVID-19 including internships and in- person training programs.
+Staff is participating in the Drought Contingency Plan with other Napa County water agencies.
+3E Continue to study the effects of accepting and treating winery waste through alternative methods ~ Staff will provide an update to the Board during Quarter 2.
+4A Promote NapaSan as progressive, professional workplace through engagement and the development and promotion of internships and "in training" programs > Most of this effort has been delayed due to COVID-19 including internships and inperson training programs.
 Staff continues to virtually participate in professional organizations.
-4B Conduct Employee Surveys, as appropriate K Staff will check in with the Board in Fall 2020 on whether a survey next year is desired.
-4C Prepare for and begin MOU Negotiations > Negotiations continued during Quarter 4.
+4B Conduct Employee Surveys, as appropriate > Staff will check in with the Board in Winter 20/21 on whether a survey next year is desired.
+4C Prepare for and begin MOU Negotiations > Negotiations to be completed in November 2020.
 4D Address succession planning through supervisory/management training and an internal mentorship program > Work on this effort has been delayed due to COVID-19.